Traditional Chinese Medicine

 Learn More:

-Mary Zhang's Chinese Medicine Clinic offers many types of herbs
+Chinese Medicine Clinic offers many types of herbs for all different

 Before prescribing a therapeutic diet, a doctor of Chinese medicine must first consider many different factors.
 He will study and observe the patient's constitution, the nature of the illness, type of syndrome, even the season and climate.
 He will then select the proper ingredients for the patient based upon these multiple points, not just upon the disease alone.
 This is the holistic approach.